 So there you go, my fairly comprehensive guide to what I believe to be the best DeLonghi coffee machines.

-Overall, DeLonghi are a huge brand, one of the biggest when it comes to coffee machines, and they really focus on the main stream “normal” coffee machine user market.
-So if you’re in the mainstream when it comes to coffee, one of the DeLonghi coffee machines above may be perfect for you.
+Overall, DeLonghi is a major brand, one of the largest in the coffee machine industry, focusing primarily on the mainstream “normal” coffee machine user market.
+If you identify with the mainstream coffee consumer, one of the DeLonghi coffee machines above may be ideal for you.

 Before I sign off, I thought I’d answer a few other commonly asked questions: